 Where Can I Recycle Electronics?

-City of Garland will sponsor an electronics collection and paper shredding event on Saturday, April 20, 2013 at Homer B. Johnson Stadium, 1029 E. Centerville Rd. from 9 a.m. to Noon.
+Electronics recycling and paper shredding will be provided at the Healthy Living Expo on Sat., Sept.
+21 from 9 a.m. to 1 p.m..
 Limit 4 boxes of documents for shredding.
+Shredding will end when truck is full.
 Bring batteries, cell phones, TVs, VCRs, DVD players, small household appliances, monitors, laptops, printers, faxes, scanners for responsible recycling.

 - Garland residents can recycle computer equipment at no cost at the Dallas County Home Chemical Collection Center, 11234 Plano Rd., Dallas, TX 75243 with proof of residency in the form of a driver’s license or current utility bill.
 Call 214-553-1765 to check on hours of operation.